The Facts About Third-Party Liability Insurance

 Third-Party Liability Car Insurance

 At Rogers Insurance, we always recommend having more than the minimum provincial mandatory liability coverage as legal expenses and medical bills can quickly become astronomical and surpass this low amount.
+We recommend clients carry $2 million worth of coverage.

 Home Insurance Third-Party Liability Coverage